zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 However, for very small particles with \\(| m x | \ll 1\\), it is somewhat more efficient to utilize Taylor series expansions.
-Using the expression of the complex exponential
+We may expand Eqn.
+19.21 using the following expression of the complex exponential

 $$ \tag{19.2z}
 	e^{i x} = 1 + i x - \frac{x^2}{2} - i \frac{x^3}{6} + \frac{x^4}{24} + i \frac{x^5}{120} - \frac{x^6}{720} + \mathrm{O}\big( x^7 \big),
 $$

-we may expand Eqn.
-19.21, and then substitute the resulting series into Eqn.
+and then substitute the resulting series into Eqn.
 18.156.
 Restricting ourselves to polynomials of degree 6, we obtain

 $$ \tag{19.22}
 \begin{aligned}